savva-k/savva-k.github.io/content/post/how-to-create-an-atg-pipeline-processor/index.md

 tags:
   - "ATG"
   - "Java"
+summary: "A part of my Oracle ATG training."
 ---

 I'm currently studying Oracle ATG.
 Kinda big monstrous e-commerce platform.
 Today I had to create a commerce pipeline processor.
 So, I started googling and found this great tutorial by Oracle: [Creating processors](https://docs.oracle.com/cd/E24152_01/Platform.10-1/ATGCommProgGuide/html/s1705creatingprocessors01.html).
 Well, that's not bad.
 But it's a bit poor.
 For example, I'd like to know, what is the **Object pParam?** What is the **PipelineResult pResult?** Actually, there's the third (unanswered) question: why all **p**arameters starts with **"p"?**